Steve is a 65-year-old who lives alone in retirement.

 He then did some research and discovered the company was fake and not registered with the Australian Securities Investment Commission (ASIC) but he was too embarrassed to tell anyone or report it to police.
 He was contacted by police after they discovered his name on bank transfers made to known fraudsters.

-Since learning of the fraud, Steve has been contacted again by criminals, with offers to help him get his money back from the original investment.
-This time Steve contacted police, who explained this was a ‘secondary fraud’ and warned him to expect more calls like this as his name was most likely passed on to other criminals.
+Since learning of the scam, Steve was again contacted by criminals, with offers to help him get his money back from the original investment.
+This time Steve contacted police, who explained this was a ‘follow up scam' and warned him to expect more calls like this as his name was most likely passed on to other criminals.

 *The story above is based on one or more real scam reports received by the ACCC.
 For privacy purposes the names and images of victims have not been used.